 ~ Patrizia Mazzoli, Italy teacher

 English has become the language of commerce, technology and opportunity worldwide.
 In times of economic distress, Italian students greatly value the opportunity to learn American English (the language of the internet) from native speakers to enhance their employment opportunities.
 Volunteers in Italy gain a "non-tourist" perspective of daily life in the host community.
 Together, volunteers and students express their genuine humanity, and help remove cultural stereotypes that interfere with international understanding and respect.
-Since 2005, volunteers in Italy have served up to 10 times a year in Ostuni, Monopoli, Cisternino, Carovignio, Ceglie, Torre Santa Susanna, Erchie, Martina Franca, Fasano, and Franca Villa.
+Since 1995, volunteers in Italy have served up to 10 times a year in Ostuni, Monopoli, Cisternino, Carovignio, Ceglie Messapica, Torre Santa Susanna, Martina Franca, Fasano, and Franca Villa Fontana.